rod4n4m1/observability-sim-lab/README.md

 ### Kubernetes cluster

-This lab runs on any K8s cluster with few adjusts on the ingresses, we recommend using a free trial account on Google Cloud Platform.
+This lab runs on any K8s cluster with few adjusts on the ingresses, we recommend using a free trial account on the Google Cloud Platform.
 You can create one through this [documentation](https://cloud.google.com/free).
 You can download and install the Google CLI `gcloud` by checking this [document](https://cloud.google.com/sdk/docs/install).

+Alternatively, you can create one through this [documentation](https://azure.microsoft.com/free/).
+You can download and install the Google CLI `az` by checking this [document](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

+#### Google Kubernetes Engine

 In case you use a GCP account for this lab, we provided the Google Kubernetes Engine (GKE) recommended configuration below: